citrix/Citrix-Cloud-ResourceLocation-Arm-Template/README.md

 # Citrix Cloud XenDesktop Resource Location Creation ARM Template

+**This template is intended for demonstration deployments of Citrix XenDesktop on Azure.
+As stated below, this will provision all of the resources necessary for a stand-alone deployment with a unique Active Directory domain.**

+**This is not intended to integrate with an existing Active Directory domain, Azure Active Directory, or other existing resources**

-This template creates a fully self-contained Resource Location for either Citrix XenDesktop service or Citrix XenDesktop Essentials Service, consisting of the following resources:
+This template creates a *fully self-contained* Citrix Cloud Resource Location compatible with Citrix XenDesktop with the XenApp and XenDesktop Service or Citrix XenDesktop Essentials Service trial licensing.
+A completed deployment from this template will consist of the following resources:

-* Windows Domain Controller
+* Windows Server Active Directory Domain Controller
 * Citrix NetScaler VPX 11.1
 * Citrix Virtual Delivery Agent (VDAs)
-	* Windows 10 HUB [CBB]
+	* Windows 10 HUB [CBB] (Client VDI golden image)
-	* Windows Server 2016
+	* Windows Server 2016 (Server VDI golden image)
-* Citrix CloudConnector
+* Citrix Cloud Connector
-* RDP JumpBox
+* Jump Box / Bastian Host (VM built exclusively for remote access to the other resources)
-* Azure Loadbalancer
+* Azure Load Balancer
-* Azure VNET
+* Azure Virtual Network and Subnet
 * Azure Storage Account
 * Azure Availability Set